eengl/ssh-connect/README.md

 ## Leveraging SSH MasterControl

 MasterControl is a feature of SSH that allows successive connections to a host to "piggyback" off of the initial connection.
 There are pros and cons to this described [here](https://www.anchor.com.au/blog/2010/02/ssh-controlmaster-the-good-the-bad-the-ugly/).
-Insert the following textat the top in your SSH config file (~/.ssh/config)
+Insert the following text at the top in your SSH config file (~/.ssh/config)

 ```
 ControlMaster auto